 This chapter guides practitioners through a process of determining who to recruit and how to reach them.
 When considering recruitment broadly, you need to reflect on this question: Whom are you recruiting and for what?
 The answer to this question will help you decide the scope and focus of your distance education program.
 Will you deliver strictly distance options?
 Will you attempt to provide blended learning opportunities?
 Are you recruiting for remote face-to-face classes?
 The programming you want to create and the type of learner you suspect will persist will determine whom you recruit.

 What Audience Do You Hope to Serve Through Distance, Blended, or Remote Face-to-Face Options?

-Early research literature on distance learning in adult education in the United States illustrated the importance of finding the right students and setting them up correctly if programs were to succeed in offering distance education (Askov et al., 2003).
-Today, when so many programs are leaning heavily on remote options, programs need to also perform outreach that ensures they can “right fit” programming to meet the needs of the students who show up.
+Early research on distance learning in adult education in the United States illustrated the importance of finding the “right” students and setting them up correctly if programs were to succeed in offering distance education (Askov et al., 2003).
+Today, when so many programs are leaning heavily on remote options, a more equitable approach would be to ask whether your programming offers the “right fit” to meet the needs of the students who show up.